 Book-keeping, three hours per day until finished.
 Grammar, one hour per day until finished.
 Arithmetic, one hour per day until finished.
 Commercial law, one hour per day for ten weeks.
 Penmanship, two hours per day until finished.
 Letter writing and spelling.

 Grammar and arithmetic can usually be finished in ten weeks when the student is a graduate of the common schools.
-Students holding a oneyear license or better may be excused from grammar.
+Students holding a one-year license or better may be excused from grammar.

-POSITIONS.-Some schools guarantee positions.
+Positions.-Some schools guarantee positions.
 We do not.
 No school can honestly do so.
 We get as many positions for students as other schools do.
-We have as good opportunities to do so, and take every pains to locate our graduates, but we prefer to deal honestly with the student, and tell him that getting and keeping positions depend more upon his own "hustling" than on the efforts of a school.
+We have as good opportunities to do so, and take every pains to locate our graduates, but we prefer to deal honestly with the student and tell him that getting and keeping positions depend more upon his own 'hustling' than on the efforts of a school.
 We guarantee you can fill a position after having our work, and will help you all we can, always.

 Several hundred dollars have been expended in fitting Commercial Hall with banks and offices.
 Two cities are represented.
-These are connected by telegraphic lines and a mail route.
+These are connected by telegraph lines and a mail route.
 Business is transacted in person, by telegraph or by mail.
-By the last method the student gets an excellent drill in writing orders for goods and in remitting bank drafts in payment.
+By the last method the student gets an payment.

 An Insurance Office, where he studies the interesting and complicated laws that govern Insurance Business, is organized; the student also organizes an Insurance Company, insures property, reinsures in other companies, appoints agents, pays losses, declares dividends, and performs other work done by insurance companies.

 He enters a Mercantile Office, where he trades in all kinds of merchandise, takes and gives notes, "breaks up," is sold out at auction; in fact, meets with successes and failures the same as in actual business life.